Skip to main content

 1. Knockout Bracket (Single Elimination)

 Each match is do-or-die.
 The winner moves on; the loser is out.
+Matches are automatically labeled by round (Quarterfinal, Semifinal, Final, etc.) so you always know where you are in the bracket.
 Ideal for: office tournaments, fast-paced esports, small brackets.

 2. Double Elimination Bracket